RilDev/stylize/README.md

 npm install @rildev/minimal-css
 ```

-Include it minified CSS in your index file:
+Include the minified CSS in your index file:

 ```
 <link